-- Turn the main switch off and turn off the electrical circuit in question. - Remove the blown fuse, and then install a new fuse of the specified amperage.
+- 1. Turn the main switch off and turn off all electrical circuits. - 2.
+Open the seat. - Remove the battery cover by removing the screws. - 4.
+Remove the blown fuse, and then install a new fuse of the specified amperage.
 WARNING!
 Do not use a fuse of a higher amperage rating than recommended to avoid causing extensive damage to the electrical system and possibly a fire.
 [EWA15132]